You want to give an important lecture soon?

 Audience Report: Rapport is also a term from NLP and means the mutual connection between two people or a group of people.
 This can be evoked, for example, by the audience performing exercises among themselves, which cause a sense of community.

-Guided Meditation: A guided meditation during a keynote can have an enormous effect on the audience.
-This helps to put the audience in a positive emotional state and thus leaves the presentation full of motivation to put the presented content into practice afterwards.
+Guided Meditation: A guided meditation during a keynote can have a tremendous effect on the audience.
+This helps to put the audience in a positive emotional state and thus full of Motivation leaves the lecture in order to subsequently put the lectured contents into practice.

 11. keep energy levels high